eag838/To-Dos/Conventions.md

 ## Data Provider Quality Flags vs AQview QC flags
 - If data provider sends quality flags, do not show AQview flags in download files and instead indicate "quality supplied by provider"
-- For now only showing data provider flags when they are "invalid" - 20210310
+- For now, only showing data provider flags when they are "invalid" - 20210310
+- For now, indicating "record invalidated by data provider"

 ## Duration/Frequency in database vs reality